PrefectHQ/prefect/docs/ui/automations.md

 ---
-description: Configure notifications based on flow state from the Prefect UI and Prefect Cloud.
+description: Configure automations based on flow state from the Prefect UI and Prefect Cloud.
 tags:
     - Orion
     - UI